Do You Need A Degree To Become A Paralegal?

 A paralegal certificate is the fastest route to becoming a paralegal.

 Certificates focus exclusively on paralegal courses and can often be completed in a year.
 They are designed for people who are currently working full time and need to do the majority of their classes online or in the evening.
 Graduate certificates are available to people who have already obtained a bachelor’s degree or some other post-secondary qualification.

 There are also certificates available for people wish to enter the legal workforce but do not wish to commit to becoming a licensed paralegal professional.
 These courses would entitle someone to become a law clerk and assist in a legal office in some capacity.

 As mentioned above, all other provinces except Ontario do not have officially recognized paralegal licenses.

 In Ontario, however, paralegals are required to sit an exam (similar to the Bar Exam sat by lawyers) to prove that they are capable of best representing the interests of the public.

 The exam is standardized across the province and is held at regular intervals throughout the year.
-Exam materials are provided by the Law Society of Upper Canada (LSUC), and a fee is charged in order to sit the exam.
+Exam materials are provided by the Law Society of Ontario (LSO), and a fee is charged in order to sit the exam.

 Upon successful completion of the exam, new paralegals will be required to join a law society such as the Ontario Paralegal Society.
 They will also receive their official license from LSUC and are now eligible to begin representing clients.